jozu-ai/kitops/docs/src/docs/next-steps.md

 kit tag mymodel:challenger mymodel:champion
 ```

-If you run `kit list` you'll now see that you have two models in your local registry:
+If you run `kit list` you'll now see that you have three models in your local registry:

 ```sh
 kit list